vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 - PUT, PATCH, DELETE, etc

 # RESTful API
-A web API that obeys the REST constraints is described as RESTful API.<br>
+An API that obeys the REST constraints is described as RESTful API.<br>
 Server side framework can be just about anything thanks to RESTful API that abstracts the implementation.
 ## A restful API consists of
-* HTTP methods(GET, POST, PUT, DELETE) (HTTP does not maintain any client state)
-* URL like http://myweb/users, called *resource*
-* message(in a form of either JSON or XML but primarily JSON)
+- Uniform interface for communication between clients and servers, including HTTP methods(GET, POST, PUT, DELETE, etc) + URL. (e.g. GET https://myweb/users)

 One of the REST constraints is *self-descriptive*, which means an API has to contain enough information that represents what it does.